JoelSutherland/LESS-Prefixer/README.markdown

 ## How does it work?

+First include the less file provided like this:

+    @import ".../prefixer.less";

+Please note that `...` refers to the location where the file was installed.
+If you instaled this package from Bower, replace the ellipsis with `bower_components/less-prefixer`.

 As a rule, you can use the CSS properties you would expect just by adding a '.' to start them and putting arguments afterwards.

 So you type this: